nissbran/identity-server-workshop/exercises/01-ClientCredentials/README.md

 ```

 The access token is a JWT(Json Web Token) token, that consists of 3 parts seperated by an '.':
-* The first is the base64encoded header that contains the metadata for the signing algorithm and the token type..
+* The first part is the base64encoded header that contains the metadata for the signing algorithm and the token type..
 Decoded it looks like this:
 ```JSON
 {
     "alg":"RS256",